bcarpenter7/blog-react-final/Unit_3/2-mern-infrastructure/2.1-intro-spas-and-mern-stack/README.md

 As we develop our React app locally, we're writing source code that React's dev server builds and runs automatically.
 However, this is not production ready code because it has extra debugging logic, etc.

-In a moment will see how to **build** the React app locally, however, this locally built code is git ignored thus it's important to ensure that whatever hosting service you deploy to is configured to **build** the React app in the cloud.
+In a moment will see how to **build** the React app locally.

+However, this locally built code is typically git ignored thus it's important to ensure that whatever hosting service you deploy to is configured to **build** the React app in the cloud each time the code is deployed.

-Luckily for us, beginning in 2019, Heroku started to automatically build React apps when they are deployed.
+Luckily for us, since 2019, Heroku automatically builds the React apps each time they are deployed.

 In addition to ensuring that the hosting service builds the React app, we will also need to code the Express app to serve the built production code.

-#### Possible MERN-Stack Project Structures
+### Possible MERN-Stack Project Structures

 There are two general architectures we could pursue: